 What would devolution mean for us?

-Here is Suffolk, all six of the county, district and borough councils would cease to exist, and be replaced by one or more unitary authorities.
+Here in Suffolk, all six of the county, district and borough councils would cease to exist, and be replaced by one or more unitary authorities.
 These brand-new authorities will take over all local government functions in the area they cover.

 This means that, in the area where you live, you will only have one council to deal with, rather than two.
 For areas with town and parish councils, these will continue in their existing form and are not included in the unitary process.